faberuser/kingsraid/README.md

 ## Data and 3D Model Files

-Data, illustrations are stored in [kingsraid-data](https://github.com/faberuser/kingsraid-data), 3D model and audio files are in a self hosted Git servers [kingsraid-models](https://gitea.k-clowd.top/faberuser/kingsraid-models) and [kingsraid-audio](https://gitea.k-clowd.top/faberuser/kingsraid-audio) due to their large size.
+Data and illustrations are stored in [kingsraid-data](https://github.com/faberuser/kingsraid-data) (required).
+3D model and audio files are in self-hosted Git servers [kingsraid-models](https://gitea.k-clowd.top/faberuser/kingsraid-models) and [kingsraid-audio](https://gitea.k-clowd.top/faberuser/kingsraid-audio) due to their large size (optional).

-By cloning this repo with `--recurse-submodules` or do `git submodule update` will clone both data and models repos into your machine.
+**By default**, only the `kingsraid-data` submodule is cloned to keep the repository size manageable.
+The models and audio submodules are optional and only needed if you want the Models and Voices features.

 ## Getting Started